When Love Addiction and Narcissism Meet

 Do Avoidants Fall In Love?

 Despite the name, love avoidants actually crave love and affection, just like everyone else.
-But because of their childhood wounds, they find it more difficult to face disappointment and betrayal than other people, so they tend to guard their feelings and do all they can to avoid being hurt in their relationships.
+However, they often exhibit insecure attachment styles due to their childhood wounds, making it more difficult for them to face disappointment and betrayal than other people.
+As a result, they tend to guard their feelings and do all they can to avoid being hurt in their relationships.
 They are not running away from love, they are running away from pain.
+In contrast, individuals with secure attachment styles are more likely to form healthy relationships and handle emotional challenges effectively.

 Why Are Love Avoidants Attracted to Love Addicts?